ahmed-k-aly/sales-dashboard/README.md

 - **Backend (FastAPI)**:
   - Provides RESTful API endpoints to retrieve sales data by product and day.
-  - Includes robust data validation and error handling using Pydantic.
+  - Includes data validation and error handling using Pydantic.
   - Interfaces with a PostgreSQL database to persist and query sales data.
   - Automatically calculates total sales for each product and transaction.

 - **Frontend (React)**:
   - Provides an interactive and responsive dashboard to display sales data.
-  - Fetches data from the backend via Axios and renders it in tables and charts.
+  - Fetches data from the backend via _Axios_ and renders it in tables and charts.
   - Users can filter data by product or date ranges.

 - **Database (PostgreSQL)**: